Olibabba/UFOs/README.md

 ![Two Filters](https://github.com/Olibabba/UFOs/blob/main/resources/two_filters.png)

 The filters do not require you to complete the entire word.
-So you can searh for cities that start with "Fr" and return Freson, Francis Creek, and Freedom.
+So for example, you can searh for cities that start with "Fr" and return Fresno, Francis Creek, and Freedom.

 ![Partial Filter](https://github.com/Olibabba/UFOs/blob/main/resources/Partial_search.png)